 The most similar project to Ravencoin is Bytom.
 Both teams have aligned missions and the platforms support almost identical functionality for the end-user.
 They do have their differences, though.
 Bytom held an ICO and allows ASIC mining on the network.
 In fact, its white paper encourages it.

-Because Ravencoin is a relatively new project, there isn’t much trading data to analyze.
+Because Ravencoin is a relatively new project, there isn’t many trading data to analyze.

 The RVN price has jumped up twice in its history.
 The first spike occurred at the end of March to reach an all-time high of ~$0.07 (~0.000009 BTC) while the second was at the beginning of May.
 Both times, the growth was short-lived as the price slowly fell back to pre-spike levels.
 It’s unclear what could have caused the bump in price at these times.